chridou/nakadion/README.md

     }
     ```

-3. Implement a `Handlerfactory` that creates handlers for the workers.
+3. Implement a `HandlerFactory` that creates handlers for the workers.

     ```rust
     // You could also maintain shared state in the `HandlerFactory`